 ACA’s Medicaid eligibility expansion in Oregon

 Oregon was far ahead of the pack on Medicaid expansion and reform.
-The state expanded Medicaid (Oregon Health Plan) to cover people with incomes up to 100 percent of poverty in 1994.
+The state expanded Medicaid (Oregon Health Plan) to cover people with incomes up to the poverty level in 1994.
 Budget woes resulted in benefits being scaled back over the years and enrollment was suspended from 2004 to 2008.